danawoodman/simple-sql-model/readme.md

 - **Arguments:**
   - `connection` - A connection to a SQL database that provides a Promise aware `.query()` method.
 This `query` method is what `simple-sql-model` will pass SQL strings to.
 It expects the results to be return directly (eg a `Object` representing a row or an `Array` representing a set of rows).
   - `columns` - An `Array` of table column name `String`s that map to your schema.
 They can be in snake_case or camelCase as we always convert to snake_case when converting queries to SQL.
+  - `references` (optional) - An object representing a mapping between a foreign key and it's model.
+By creating references, we will automatically expand any associated models.
   - `table` - The name of the table in your database to connect to (eg `'users'` or `'products'`).

 #### `Model.create(fields)`